What is Capital Market?

 - Holding on to a few securities may ensure superior long-term performance.

-- Such fluctuations make these kinds of investments unsuitable to provide a fixed income, especially retired employees who would usually prefer regular income.
+- Such fluctuations make these kinds of investments unsuitable for providing a fixed income, especially retired employees who would usually prefer regular income.

 - Buying and selling of securities may involve a brokerage fee, commission, etc. increasing the cost of transactions.